20 years experience

 Fishing The Credit River

+Fishing the Credit river is my favorite of all Ontario rivers.
 The upper Credit River is my home river and my specialty.
 In fact, my very first cast with a fly rod over 35 years ago was made in this section of the Credit River seen in the picture.

 Although there are good numbers of wild brook trout, brown trout and some resident rainbows, this is a very technical river with weary wild trout and therefore many anglers find it difficult catching big trout here.

 The OMNR along with some local fishing clubs have also been stocking Atlantic salmon in large numbers with some Chinook salmon, steelhead and migratory brown trout in the lower stretches of the river.
+When Fishing the Credit river you could catch many species in one day.

 There are a few dams on this river that make it impossible for the steelhead and salmon.
 This means there is very little natural reproduction of steelhead or salmon.
 There are NO steelhead or salmon up river of the Norval dam which is just north of Hwy 7.